 In Baay, van Aken, van der Lippe, and de Ridder (2014), a cohort of students is studied as they finish their education and enter the work force in the Netherlands.
 The students in the study were ending vocational school and were tracked over the next 3 years as they entered their working life.
 The students were chosen based on a questionnaire given during their final year in vocational school.
 The questionnaire asked whether the students had plans to …show more content…

-This study can apply to my job career in the near future as I identify as a Millennial.
 I see the reasoning in Millennials switching jobs, leaving federal jobs, and being more driven for extrinsic motivation in a career.